Structure theorems for actions of homeomorphism groups: Small quotient subgroups

 \begin{thm} Let $M$ be a manifold, and $A \subset \Homeo_c(M)$ a closed subgroup with small quotient.
 Then there is a finite set $X \subset M$ such that $\Stab(X)_0 \subset A \subset \Stab(X)$, and $\Homeo_c(M)/A$ is homeomorphic to an intermediate cover of $C_X=\Homeo_c(M)/\Stab(X)_0\to \Conf_{|X|}(M)=\Homeo_c(M)/\Stab(X)$. \end{thm}

-\begin{proof} Since $\Homeo_c(M)$ is a locally continuously transitive group with the fragmentation property, Lemma \ref{lem:nontransitive} implies that $A$ is contained in $\Stab(X)$ for some finite set $X$, and acts transitively on the complement of $X$.
+\begin{proof} Since $\Homeo_c(M)$ satisfies the hypothesis of Lemma \ref{lem:nontransitive}, we know that $A$ is contained in $\Stab(X)$ for some finite set $X$, and acts transitively on the complement of $X$.
 Let $A'$ denote the intersection of $A$ with $\Homeo_c(M-X) \subset \Homeo_c(M)$.
 Then $A'$ is small quotient in $\Homeo_c(M-X)$ by Observation \ref{obs:easy}.
 By Lemma \ref{lem:supp_ball}, there exists a ball $B \subset M - X$ such that $A'$ contains all homeomorphisms supported on $B$, hence $A$ contains all homeomorphisms supported on $B$.
 Since $\Homeo_c(M-X)$ has the fragmentation property and the action of $A$ on $M-X$ is transitive, we conclude that $A' = \Homeo_c(M-X)$.
-Since $A$ was assumed closed in $\Homeo_c(M)$, it therefore contains the closure of $\Homeo_c(M-X)$ in $\Homeo_c(X)$.
-It remains to show that this is equal to the identity component $\Stab(X)_0$ of the stabilizer of X. The containment $\overline{\Homeo_c(M-X)} \subset \Stab(X)_0$ is clear.
-For the reverse, if one is given a path $f_t$ with $f_0 = id$ in $\Stab(X)_0$, one needs to approximate this by a path $\hat{f}_t$ based at $id$ of compactly supported homeomorphisms of $M-X$, with $\hat{f}_1$ an approximation of $f_1$.
-This follows from the main theorem \cite[Theorem 5.1]{EK} of Edwards and Kirby's proof of local contractibility of $\Homeo(M)$. \end{proof}
+Since $A$ was assumed closed in $\Homeo_c(M)$, it therefore contains the closure of $\Homeo_c(M-X)$, therefore by Proposition \ref{Stab0}, we know that $A$ contains $\Stab(X)_0$.